 I’ve been on a huge thriller kick lately.
 So to my delight, this year’s new book releases have been killing it in the thriller genre!
+Here are the best thriller books of 2020.

 I’ll start with the ones I’ve read so far, in no particular order.